alex-panda/PDFCompiler/README.md

 the scope of arguments only extend to the inside of the command that they are an argument for and they cannot be used outside the command.

-Commands are what most people will use majority of the time because of how convenient they are, but do realize that most of them are just wrappers for python code so there is nothing that you can do with commands that you cannot do with Python, commands are just far more convenient.
+Commands are what most people will use the majority of the time because of how convenient they are, but do realize that most of them are just wrappers for python code so there is nothing that you can do with commands that you cannot do with Python, commands are just far more convenient.